ezyang/refined-claude/README.md

 - **Auto approve.** Automatically approve tool usage requests.
 WARNING: MCP servers can take arbitrary actions, make sure you understand what actions your LLM may take in a chat and try to only install MCP servers which provide only safe/rollback-able operations.
 - **Auto continue.** Automatically continue chats when they hit the reply size limit.
+- **Once-only warnings.** Warning messages are only shown once per file location to reduce log noise.

 ## Installation